Inside you’ll find a look at what children really need to know to be ready for kindergarten. It might not be what you expect!

 I cannot stress enough that academic readiness is only one small part of being ready for kindergarten!
 I would suggest that you get a hold of the kindergarten standards of learning for your state.
 They will tell you what your child needs to know by the end of kindergarten.

-Now hop on over to Rubberboots and Elf Shoes to read what Sandi, and her kindergartners from last year, have to say about getting ready for K!
+Now hop on over to Rubberboots and Elf Shoes to read what Sandi, and her kindergartners, have to say about getting ready for kindergarten!